Biało-Zielone Ladies Gdańsk: History

 Since the club's creation it has always finished in the top three of the Polish Women's Rugby 7's Championships every year, and has won the competition each year since 2011.
 In 2013 the team at the time known as RC Mario Ladies Lechia Gdańsk hosted a rugby 7's tournament in Gdańsk called the Mario Cup 2013.

-Biało-Zielone Ladies Gdańsk are the most successful ladies rugby 7's team in Poland having won 12 of the 16 national championships (Biało-Zielone did not take part in the first two editions of the championships).
+Biało-Zielone Ladies Gdańsk are the most successful ladies rugby 7's team in Poland having won 13 of the 17 national championships (Biało-Zielone did not take part in the first two editions of the championships).
 The Championships are decided over a series of tournaments held throughout the year.
-Since their first championship winning season in 2011 Biało-Zielone have played in 78 tournaments winning 71 of them.
-The first five of the clubs Polish Championships came under the name RC Ladies Lechia Gdańsk, while the most recent seven have been under the Biało-Zielone name.
+Since their first championship winning season in 2011 Biało-Zielone have played in 85 tournaments winning 78 of them.
+The first five of the clubs Polish Championships came under the name RC Ladies Lechia Gdańsk, while the most recent eight have been under the Biało-Zielone name.

-Biało-Zielone have also won the Polish Cup five times, every time the competition has been competed including winning four years in succession between 2016–2019, and won the Rugby 7's beach rugby tournament three times between 2015 and 2017.
+Biało-Zielone have also won the Polish Cup six times, every time the competition has been competed including winning four years in succession between 2016 and 2019, and won the Rugby 7's beach rugby tournament three times between 2015 and 2017.
 In both the 2015–16 and 2016–17 seasons Biało-Zielone had unbeaten seasons while also winning the triple both seasons (winning the championship and both the Polish Cup and the Beach Rugby tournament in the same season).
 In September 2021 Biało-Zielone took part in the European Cup being held in Saint Petersburg, finishing runners-up, and only losing in the final to CSKA Moscow.

 It was announced in October 2021 that after 11 consecutive Polish league titles, the Biało-Zielone Gdańsk team was to join the Russian Rugby 7's league, and that the Biało-Zielone II team would continue to play in the Polish leagues, however this decision was reversed after Russia's invasion of Ukraine in February 2022.